Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/01-where-to-get.md

 ~~~
 {: .language-bash}

-You will get some text on your screen like the follwing, that reports on the `wget` process:
+You will get some text on your screen like the following, that reports on the `wget` process:

 ~~~
 --2021-09-04 14:47:31--  ftp://ftp.cdc.noaa.gov/Datasets/noaa.ersst.v5/sst.mon.ltm.1981-2010.nc